 Sisters & Champions by Howard Bryant

-This story of the sisters that redefined expectations of what kids from a tough Los Angeles neighborhood can achieve is a summer inspiration that’s a perfect addition to your elementary summer reading list in 2024.
+This story of the sisters that redefined expectations of what kids from a tough Los Angeles neighborhood can achieve is a summer inspiration that’s a perfect addition to your elementary summer reading list.
 Floyd Cooper’s illustrations are a delight.

 Buy it: Sisters & Champions: The True Story of Venus and Serena Williams